 It is advisable that you enter Ewing Cove only from the east but be certain to consult your charts and pay attention to the rocks and currents.
-The other openings can be used by dinghy at high tide.
+The other openings can be used by dinghy and foolish people with no charts at high tide.

-There is an artificial reef and submerged rocks near the opening.
-Its not uncommon to see people obviously with no charts, cruising through with wreckless abandon but sooner or later their luck is going to run out.
-Seeing the same location at low tide is a sobering experience when you see what lies just beneath the water at high tide.
+There is an artificial reef and submerged rocks near the opening of Ewing Cove.
+It's not uncommon to see people obviously with no charts, cruising through with reckless abandon but sooner or later their luck is going to run out.
+We have heard horror stories and seen a few light nips and scrapes by surprised boaters oblivious to the dangers.
+Seeing the same location at low tide is a sobering experience when you see what what laying there just beneath the water at high tide.

 There are a number of Bald Eagles nesting around Ewing cove.
 They spend their day squawking, soaring, and swooping down for fish and other potential food targets.
 Eagles are well known for their sensitivity around humans and choosing to live far from humans but the eagles on Sucia Island don't seem at all bothered by the boats and people visiting their realm.
 It seems the main source of irritation for the Eagles of Sucia are the black birds who spend their days hassling the Eagles in their nests and chasing them as they fly.
 You can't help but wonder why such a skilled predator would put up with such nonsense and misery.